Chathura-Ranasinghe/System-Resource-Monitor-Project/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
-For more information, please refer to the "LICENSE.md" file.
+For more information, please refer to the "LICENSE.txt" file.